aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Freeze.md

 # Freeze
 A stopping condition that encases the actor in a block of ice.
 Most attacks will remove this condition and thaw out the ice, but with a +1 damage to the attack.
-It is also needed by the attacker to process a `FrostBite` [medal](../../../Enums%20and%20IDs/Medal.md).
+It also allows the target to process a `FrostBite` [medal](../../../Enums%20and%20IDs/Medal.md) when attacked.

 ## Resistance
 This condition has a dedicated resistance field for actors to use: `freezeres`.
 If it's 100 or above, the actor is immune to it.
 Inflictions that requires a resistance check will use this field.